kubernetes-sigs/metrics-server/README.md

 # Kubernetes Metrics Server

-Metrics Server is a simple, scalable, resource efficient source of container resource metrics needed for Kubernetes built-in autoscaling pipelines.
+Metrics Server is a scalable, efficient source of container resource metrics for Kubernetes built-in autoscaling pipelines.

-Metrics Server collects resource metrics from Kubelets and expose them in Kubernetes apiserver through [Metrics API] to be used by [Horizontal Pod Autoscaler] and [Vertical Pod Autoscaler].
-Metrics API can also be accessed by `kubectl top` allowing for easier debugging of autoscaling pipelines.
+Metrics Server collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through [Metrics API] for use by [Horizontal Pod Autoscaler] and [Vertical Pod Autoscaler].
+Metrics API can also be accessed by `kubectl top`, making it easier to debug autoscaling pipelines.

-Metric Server is not meant for non-autoscaling purposes, it is not responsible for forwarding metrics to monitoring solutions nor should be used as source of metrics for them.
+Metrics Server is not meant for non-autoscaling purposes.
+For example, don't use it to forward metrics to monitoring solutions, or as a source of monitoring solution metrics.

-Metrics Server good points:
+Metrics Server offers:
-- Simple - single deployment that should out-of-the box on most clusters (see [Requirements](#requirements) section)
+- A single deployment that works on most clusters (see [Requirements](#requirements))
-- Scalable - supports up to 5k node clusters
+- Scalable support up to 5,000 node clusters
-- Resource efficient - uses 0.5m core of CPU and 4 MB of memory per node
+- Resource efficiency: Metrics Server uses 0.5m core of CPU and 4 MB of memory per node

 ## Use cases

-Metrics Server **can** be used when you want:
+You can use Metrics Server for:
 - CPU/Memory based horizontal autoscaling (learn more about [Horizontal Pod Autoscaler])
-- Automatic adjusting/suggesting resources needed by containers (learn more about [Vertical Pod Autoscaler])
+- Automatically adjusting/suggesting resources needed by containers (learn more about [Vertical Pod Autoscaler])

-Metrics Server **should not** be used when you need:
+Don't use Metrics Server when you need:
 - Non-Kubernetes clusters
-- Accurate source of resource usage metrics
+- An accurate source of resource usage metrics
 - Horizontal autoscaling based on other resources then CPU/Memory

-For unsupported use cases please checkout full monitoring solutions like Prometheus.
+For unsupported use cases, check out full monitoring solutions like Prometheus.

 ## Requirements

-Metrics server has particular requirements on cluster and network configuration that is not default for all cluster distributions.
-Please ensure that your cluster distribution supports those requirements before using Metrics Server:
+Metrics Server has specific requirements for cluster and network configuration.
+These requirements aren't the default for all cluster distributions.
+Please ensure that your cluster distribution supports these requirements before using Metrics Server:
-- Metrics server needs to be reachable from kube-apiserver ([Configuring master to cluster communication])
+- Metrics Server must be [reachable from kube-apiserver]
-- Kube-apiserver should be correctly configured to enable aggregation layer ([How to configure aggregation layer])
+- Kube-apiserver must be correctly configured to [enable an aggregation layer]
-- Nodes need to have kubelet authorization configured and match Metrics Server configuration ([How to configure kubelet authorization])
+- Nodes must have [kubelet authorization] configured to match Metrics Server configuration
-- Pod/Node metrics need to be exposed by Kubelet by Summary API
+- Container runtime must implement a [container metrics RPCs]

 ## Deployment